DJOPRO-STUDIO/ArduConsole/README.md

 # Buttons
 - Red Button = Reset
+- Green Button = A
--
+- Blue Button = B

-- For more about the project, please checkout this wokwi Website https://wokwi.com/projects/363837085394089985
+ For more about the project, please checkout this wokwi Website https://wokwi.com/projects/363837085394089985